echavet/MitsubishiCN105ESPHome/README.md

 `installer_mode` enables an extended CN105 connection handshake (CONNECT command `0x5B`) instead of the standard handshake (`0x5A`).
 Some indoor units (notably some ducted SEZ variants) may require this to unlock installer/service privileges so that Function Settings (ISU / `hardware_settings`) return real values instead of `0`.
 Default is `false` for maximum compatibility.

 `fahrenheit_compatibility` improves compatibility with HomeAssistant installations using Fahrenheit units.
 Mitsubishi uses a custom lookup table to convert F to C which doesn't correspond to the actual math in all cases.
 This can result in external thermostats and HomeAssistant "disagreeing" on what the current setpoint is.
-Setting this value to `true` forces the component to use the same lookup tables, resulting in more consistent display of setpoints.
+Setting this value to `standard` (or `alt` for alternative conversion tables) forces the component to use the same lookup tables, resulting in more consistent display of setpoints.
 Recommended for Fahrenheit users.
 (See https://github.com/echavet/MitsubishiCN105ESPHome/pull/298.)

 `use_as_operating_fallback` in the `stage_sensor` enables a fallback mechanism for the activity indicator (idle/heating/cooling/etc.).
 By default, the activity status is based on the compressor running state.
 When this option is enabled, the system uses an OR logic: it shows active status if the compressor is running OR if the stage sensor indicates activity (not IDLE).
 This is particularly useful for 2-stage heating systems where the second stage (e.g., gas heating) may be active while the compressor is off.
 (See https://github.com/echavet/MitsubishiCN105ESPHome/issues/277 and https://github.com/echavet/MitsubishiCN105ESPHome/issues/469)